briemadu/science-and-research/guidelines.md

 **Anytime until Sunday 23:59**
 1. work through the material in the reading/watch list, taking personal notes
 2. read/watch the week's presentation
-3. fill in the reaction form
+3. fill in the documentation form
 4. be prepared to discuss the covered topics

 **During the group discussion**